 The Complete Guide to Understanding Video Aspect Ratios

-In this article, we’ll break down and give more detail about exactly what video aspect ratios are.
-We’ll tell you about the commonly used ratios, video resolutions and the important role they play in live streaming video content.
+In this article, we cover precisely what video aspect ratios are.
+We discuss the most commonly used ratios, video resolutions, and their importance in live-streaming video content.

 • Aspect Ratio and Resolution